Jordy de Boer

 I started working with the foundation as a skier, dockmaster, boat driver, volunteer, etc. After the Veteran's event in 2016 I realized that I wanted to be able to do more for the foundation than just working events a few times a year.
 Over the course of 2016 I slowly took on more roles, eventually finding myself in charge of event planning, event registration, volunteer organization, and even website design.

 Working with the foundation ignited a passion that drives me to want to change the lives of our participants, volunteers, and family members for the better.
-I am currently pursing a Doctorate in Veterinary Medicine at Ross University School of Veterinary Medicine in St. Kitts and Nevis and working with the foundation remotely.
+I am currently living in Denver, Colorado working as an Emergency and Specialty Veterinarian and working with the foundation remotely.
 I'm so proud of the work that we've done and the amazing work we will continue to do as this foundation grows beyond our greatest ambitions!